sbb-design-systems/digital.sbb.ch/src/en/design-system/lean/basics/typography/typography.md

   alt: 'Image of a link',
   title: 'Link'
 }) }}

-* Is used as a standard link within texts.{.lead}
+* Is used as a standard link within texts. {.lead}
-* Further information about links can be found at <sbb-link variant="inline" type="button" href="/en/design-system/lean/components/link">link</sbb-link>.{.lead}
+* Further information about links can be found at <sbb-link variant="inline" type="button" href="/en/design-system/lean/components/link">link</sbb-link>. {.lead}

 ### Table header
-This style has the following states:{.lead}
+This style has the following states: {.lead}
 * Default
 * Hover
 * Sorted